 Payments of Rab-al-Maal Mudaraba Profit and Rab-al-Maal Final Mudaraba Profit (each as defined in the Mudaraba Agreement) by the Mudareb may only be made in circumstances where a Non-Payment Event has not occurred and, in the case of Rab-al-Maal Mudaraba Profit only, are at the sole discretion of the Mudareb.
 The Mudareb shall not have any obligation to make any subsequent payment in respect of such unpaid profit (whether from its own cash resources, from the Mudaraba Reserve or otherwise) (which shall be credited by the Mudaraba Reserve).
-Under the terms of the Mudaraba Agreement, the Mudareb shall be expressly entitled to co-mingle any of its own assets with the Mudaraba Assets.
+Under the terms of the Mudaraba Agreement, the Mudaraba shall be expressly entitled to co-mingle the Mudaraba Assets with any of the other assets of the General Mudaraba Pool from time to time.